 That’s where we come in.

-Why Use Insight Property to Price Your Home?
+Why Use Insight Property to Determine the Value of Your Home?

 One of the most important aspects of the services that we provide is that were independent.
 This means that you can rely on us for complete impartiality – and we won’t profit from any sale of yours.
 Our only interest is in making sure you have a clear and accurate figure for the property’s value.

 We’ll make this easy for you.
 Firstly, by making sure that you have your own personal adviser specially chosen from the ranks of our team.
-They’ll be an industry veteran with over a decade’s experience – a fully certified and qualified local valuer who’ll be your first point of contact.
+They’ll be an industry veteran with over fifteen years experience – a fully certified and qualified local valuer who’ll be your first point of contact.

 By using us you’ll:

-- Get advice from a professional valuer with over ten years’ experience
+- Get advice from a professional valuer with over fifteen years’ experience

 - Have knowledge that we are active members of the Australian Property Institute